PANO1

 PANO1 is a protein which in humans is encoded by the PANO1 gene.
 PANO1 is an apoptosis inducing protein that is able to regulate the function of tumor suppressor.
 More specifically, P14ARF is a protein in which in humans is modulated by the PANO1 gene.
 P14ARF is known to function as a tumor suppressor.
-When PANO1 is highly expressed in the cells, it is able to modulate p14ARF by stabilizing it and protecting it from degradation.<ref name= With a confidence level of 5 out of 5, PANO1 has been theorized to be expressed in the nucleolus of the cell.
+When PANO1 is highly expressed in the cells, it is able to modulate p14ARF by stabilizing it and protecting it from degradation.
+With a confidence level of 5 out of 5, PANO1 has been theorized to be expressed in the nucleolus of the cell.
 PANO1 is an intron-less gene.
 Intron-less genes only make up about 3% of the human genome.
 A functional analysis of these types of genes revealed that they often have tissue-specific expression in tissues such as the nervous system and testis.
 This kind of expression is commonly associated with neuropathies, disease, and cancer.
 The tissue types that PANO1 has the highest expression in, are the cerebellum regions of the brain as well as pituitary and testis tissues.